jomapps/broadstreet-campaigns/docs/entity-refrence/sync-to-broadstreet.md

-# Comprehensive Sync-to-Broadstreet Implementation Plan
+# Sync-to-Broadstreet System Documentation

-This document provides a complete implementation plan for syncing local entities to the Broadstreet API.
-It covers architecture, processes, implementation details, and best practices for a robust synchronization system.
+This document provides comprehensive documentation for the implemented sync-to-Broadstreet system.
+It covers architecture, processes, implementation details, and operational procedures for the robust synchronization system.

 ## Table of Contents
 1. [System Architecture Overview](#system-architecture-overview)